Skip to content

 Stress

 In stressful situations, the body generates different hormones to protect itself and better respond to the dangers posed to it.
 The result is a production of various hormones which necessarily influences the sexual hormones at the origin of the precise organization of menstrual cycles .
 Bereavement, moving, break-up, new encounter: if your cycles are shortened during these periods of life, it may be totally normal!
-Finding a peaceful daily life at these times can be difficult, if this is your case, help yourself with a few helping hands: relaxing CBD oils, anti-stress infusion from the super brand Mijane , comforting balm or directly our anti-stress routine who accompanies you through complicated days .
+Finding a peaceful daily life at these times can be difficult, if this is your case, help yourself with a few helping hands: relaxing CBD oils from the super brand Equilibre, anti-stress infusion , comforting balm or directly our anti-stress routine who accompanies you through complicated days .

 PCOS